Pedestrian claim if knocked over by a car

-What if the driver drove off?
+What if the driver drove off, how does that impact a pedestrian accident claim?

 If you, or any of the witnesses have the registration number of the car that caused the accident, we will be able to carry out a search and trace the details of the car driver and their insurers.